mungai5411/moses-gachugu/README.md

 **testing** - examine the software for any bugs and glitches **Compare** and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Compare and contrast the Waterfall and Agile methodologies.
+Provide examples of scenarios where each would be appropriate.

+**Waterfall methodology** - Linear and sequential, each phase is completed before moving on.

+- there is Low flexibility,
+  changes are hard to incorporate once a phase is complete.
+- Customer feedback comes late, after the product is developed.
+- Testing is done at the end of the development process.

+**Agile methodology** - Iterative and incremental, with multiple cycles (sprints).

+- High flexibility, adapts to changing requirements.
+- Regular customer feedback is incorporated into every sprint.
+- Testing is continuous and done after each iteration.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 **Software Developer** - developing applications,programs and systems using programming languages and frameworks.